couleur-tweak-tips/CTT/docs/video/obs/output.md

         * `Multipass Mode`: <kbd>Two Passes (Full Resolution)</kbd>

         :   These two settings considerably affect the encoding speed and efficiency, they've been recently introduced to OBS and I'm not that knowledgeable regarding them.

+        * `GPU`: 0

+        :   This is the GPU index, only relevant to mess with if you have multiple GPUs

     === ":custom-amd: (AMD) AMF"